 Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

 For almost sixty-five years, The Happiest Place on Earth has had no trouble living up to its auspicious nickname.
 Leave it to Walt Disney to declare his theme park the epicenter of imagination and happiness in the world.
 But that’s the thing about visionaries.
 They not only believe in their vision; they make it happen.
-They talk the talk and walk the walk.
+They are dreamers and doers.

 Disneyland is truly a special place, and there aren’t many cultural icons that represent and encourage hope, happiness, and family quite like the Magic Kingdom.